 Even better: it is quartz!
 So it will keep up without me baby sitting it.

 Well executed applied indices.

 Of course, the plastic Casio strap is crap (well, not crap, just ugly), they had to save somewhere!
 But a nice Nato/Zulu will do the trick.

-Just look at that lume!
-Not Seiko level, but then again who is.
+Not Seiko level, but then again who is?
 There’s even a lumed function-check seconds hand!

 Nice and unnecessary marlin engraving; well done Casio!

 The truly amazing thing about this Casio, is the price.
 This is a watch well under 50 usd.
 You simply can’t get all that this Marlin offers at this price point (actually, at several times this price point) from any other brand, not even a Seiko 5 comes close.
 This Duro (duro meaning hard in Italian and Spanish) really makes you wonder what scams, pillages and robberies all the other brands are inflicting upon us.